phanindrasp/phanindrasp.github.io/index.md

        <img src="/dp.jpg">
       </div>
       <div class="text">
         <h1>I’m passionate about computational modeling and simulation of systems across various disciplines.
 I’ve worked on particle-based modeling of fluids and solids as a part of my PhD at IIT Madras.
 I’ve also developed a deep learning framework for particle-based simulations involving multi-body interactions.
-With the advent of AI in all fields, I'm curious about the scope and utility of physics-informed neural network models that enrich vanilla NN models by incorporating our knowledge of physics.
+With the advent of AI in various fields, I'm curious about the scope and utility of physics-informed neural network models that enrich vanilla NN models by incorporating our knowledge of physics.
 You can have a look at the <a href="https://phanindrasp.github.io/research/"> projects </a> page for more details.

 </h1>
       </div>